Skip to main content

 Susan Meiselas

-Susan Meiselas: The Witness Who Stays Introduction Susan Meiselas (b.
+Susan Meiselas: The Witness Who Stays Published by Jerome D. Introduction Susan Meiselas (b.
 1948, Baltimore) is one of the most significant and morally rigorous documentary photographers of the last half-century.
 A member of Magnum Photos since 1976 — and President of the Magnum Foundation since its founding in 2007 — she first came to prominence with Carnival Strippers (1976), a groundbreaking multi-year project photographing women performing in travelling strip shows across New England.
 That work established the hallmarks that would define her entire career: long-term immersion, ethical commitment to her subjects, and a documentary practice that goes far beyond the single image.
-She is best known internationally for her coverage of the Sandinista insurrection in Nicaragua (1978–1979), producing some of the most iconic images in the history of conflict photography — most notably Molotov Man (1979), named by Time magazine as one of the 100 mo...
+She is best known internationally for her coverage of the Sandinista insurrection in Nicaragua (1978–1979), producing some of the most iconic images in the history of conflict photography — most notably Molotov Man (1979), named by Time magazi...

 Graciela Iturbide